top of page

 Choosing quality protein sources

 Food companies are now stuffing protein into everything—sodas, cinnamon rolls, even potato chips.
 The labels may shout “high protein!” but inside those flashy packages is still an ultra-processed product best avoided.
-Tossing in whey powder or beef tallow doesn’t magically make junk food healthy.
+Tossing in a scoop of whey powder or a dollop of beef tallow doesn’t magically make junk food healthy.

 It’s also a myth that protein only comes from animal products.
 While meat, dairy, and eggs are protein-rich, they come with baggage.